 She retired as Director of the U.S. Geological Survey, South Central Climate Science Center after regional director position with the USGS and earlier career positions working on ground water risk management, eco-chemistry and herbicides.

-Now retired from the USGS, Kim serves as the Board Chair for the CCOF because she feels like it is a good position from which she can help educate the public and translate difficult science and policy issues for the people of Oklahoma.
+Now retired from the USGS, Kim serves as the Board Chair for the CCOF because it is an excellent opportunity to use her decades of expertise to educate the public and translate difficult science and policy issues for the people of Oklahoma.

 RON SUTTLES, IMMEDIATE PAST CHAIR, CCOF BOARD MEMBER

 Ron grew up on a farm in Kansas as the son of parents who both came from farming families.
 He milked cows, fed livestock, worked the fields, harvested crops, drove a tractor, and hunted and fished.